mjen9803/mjen9803-tracker/README.md

 ### Project Description

 This project is a Web Application for a gym called 'CrossFit By Mali'.
 It is a tracking application that not only marks the users booked classes, but also provides metrics dependent on the number of sessions they book into.
 Through simple navigation and accessible guidelines, the web app showcases options to book classes, edit bookings, clear recent bookings, return to view recent bookings, alter classes to meet certain metrics, etc.

+The target audience for this web application would be members of the gym 'CrossFit By Mali' who would like to book their classes at the gym, view their metrics and set goals for themeselves dependent on these metrics.
+Users are able to track their progress through editing class attendence to meet certain metrics goals.

 ### Getting Started